clundin25/caliptra-mcu-sw/docs/src/spdm.md

 }

-pub struct SpdmCertStore<'a, E> {
+///! `SpdmCertStore` is responsible for managing certificate chains across all provisioned slots. pub struct SpdmCertStore<'a, E> {
     supported_slot_mask: u8,
     provisioned_slot_mask: u8,
     cert_chain: [Option<&'a dyn SpdmCertChain<Error = E>>; SPDM_MAX_CERT_SLOTS],
 }

+///! `SpdmCertChain` trait is responsible for managing SPDM certificate chains.
+///!
+Each provisioned slot corresponds to an instance of the `SpdmCertChain`, which handles
+///! the ASN.1 DER-encoded X.509 v3 certificate chain for that slot.
 pub trait SpdmCertChain {
     type Error;
     /// Get the digest of the root certificate in the certificate chain.